scoulomb/home-assistant/2025-new-gen-setup/external-access/cert-terminology/README.md

 The CA signs the certificate, establishing a trusted relationship between the public key and the entity’s identity.
 This process ensures that the entity’s identity is validated and that the public key can be used securely for encryption, digital signing, or other cryptographic operations.

-The Comprehensive Lifecycle of Certificate Enrollment (IMO installation, use and renewal could be considered out of enrollment, procurement can be used as synonym of enrollment )
+The Comprehensive Lifecycle of Certificate Enrollment (IMO installation, use and renewal could be considered out of enrollment, procurement can be used as synonym of enrollment).
+We can also call this certificate issuance, even if in reality it is a sub-step.
+This is aligned with https://github.com/scoulomb/misc-notes/blob/master/tls/tls-certificate.md#man-in-the-middle-attach-and-need-of-a-ca

 ### Generating Certificate Signing Request (CSR)